MoritzLaurer/prompt_templates/docs/repo_types_examples.md

 <details>
   <summary>3.
 Example: Sharing <a href="https://huggingface.co/MoritzLaurer/closed_system_prompts">closed system prompts</a></summary>
 The community has extracted system prompts from closed API providers like OpenAI or Anthropic and these prompts are unsystematically shared via GitHub, Reddit etc. (e.g. <a href="https://gist.github.com/dedlim/6bf6d81f77c19e20cd40594aa09e3ecd">Anthropic Artifacts prompt</a>).
 Some API providers have also started sharing their system prompts on their websites in non-standardized HTML (<a href="https://docs.anthropic.com/en/release-notes/system-prompts#sept-9th-2024">Anthropic</a>, <a href="https://platform.openai.com/docs/guides/prompt-generation">OpenAI</a>).
-To simplify to use of these prompts, they can be shared in a <a href="https://huggingface.co/MoritzLaurer/closed_system_prompts">HF Hub model repo</a> as standardized YAML files.
+To simplify to use of these prompts, they can be shared in a <a href="https://huggingface.co/MoritzLaurer/closed_system_prompts">HF Hub dataset repo</a> as standardized YAML files.

 ```python